Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 ![](/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas/spacialpandas-img-10.png)

-In this case, the query times are much lower, especially when the number of zip code polygons is higher, but the number of result points is also much larger, indicative of the lower filtering precision produced by excluding the last spatial join step.
+In this case, the query times are much lower, especially when the number of ZIP code polygons is higher, but the number of result points is also much larger, indicative of the lower filtering precision produced by excluding the last spatial join step.